8 examples of outstanding promotional videos

-1. Create a product video to showcase your products, like M&S
+1. Create a promo video to showcase your products, like M&S

 © Marks and Spencers

 In this video, Marks and Spencers promotes a healthy, balanced diet by showing beautiful shots of food.
-Promoting a healthy lifestyle is attractive, especially in this wave of “better eating”.
-They have chosen a dramatic black background to highlight the vibrant colours of their food, which also reflects the quality and freshness of it.
+Promoting a healthy lifestyle is attractive, especially in this wave of “better eating.”
+They have chosen a dramatic black background to highlight the vibrant colors of their food, reflecting the quality and freshness of it.

-Their use of geometry shapes and concentric circles is consistent and their backing track, acceleration and slow-mo shots keep the audience engaged and enticed throughout.
+Their use of geometric shapes and concentric circles is consistent and their backing track, acceleration, and slow-motion shots keep the audience engaged and enticed throughout.

 2. Take a competitive approach to attract the right people, like Nike

-The sports clothing company, Nike, is pretty much recognised worldwide nowadays.
-This video is promoting the Nike Football Academy, which is for young, unsigned football players looking to be signed by a professional club.
+The sports clothing company, Nike, is recognized worldwide nowadays.
+This video is promoting the Nike Football Academy, which is for young, unsigned soccer players looking to be signed by a professional club.
 Their goal, to motivate young athletes to try out the Academy, tries to inspire people to go from a “good player” to a “brilliant player” - this competitive approach is perfect for the target audience of eager, young, fit athletes and will surely entice the type of people Nike is looking for.

-The music track is high-speed, modern and fits with the pace at which they are training in the video.
-The angles, playback speed, and editing gives a lot of kinetic energy to the video, which continues to inspire and entice the target audience.
+The music is fast-paced, modern and moves at the pace at which they are training in the video.
+The angles, playback speed, and editing give a lot of kinetic energy to the video, which continues to inspire and entice the target audience.

 3. Ace your target audience, like The Dollar Shave Club